-Bankrate uses Quadrant Information Services to gather up-to-date rate information.
-We have analyzed the average cost of car insurance for 23-year-old drivers by gender and state, as well as researching the cheapest companies for 23-year-old drivers.
+Bankrate leverages Quadrant Information Services to gather up-to-date rate information and gain insight into the insurance options for drivers of all ages.
+We analyzed the average cost of car insurance for 23-year-old drivers by gender and state, and reviewed the best and cheapest companies for this age group, based on available data.
+Our research might help you find coverage that fits your needs.

 How much is car insurance for 23-year-old drivers?

-The cost of full coverage car insurance for 23-year-old drivers who have their own policy is $2,535 per year.
-Insurance companies see young adults as riskier to insure than older drivers since they do not have as much experience behind the wheel.
-Recent data suggests that drivers between the ages of 21 and 29 are the most accident-prone age group.
+The average cost of full coverage car insurance for 23-year-old drivers who have their own policy is $2,591 per year.
+Insurance companies view young adults as riskier to insure than older drivers since they do not have as much experience behind the wheel.
+Because of the increased risk, insurance companies charge young drivers a higher premium.

 Average car insurance costs for 23-year-old males and females

-Breaking down the cost of car insurance for 23-year-old drivers by gender, you will find that males pay more than females.
-Female drivers are statistically safer behind the wheel than their male counterparts, which results in lower auto insurance premiums.
+In many states, your gender will impact how much you pay for car insurance coverage.
+Female drivers are statistically safer behind the wheel compared to their male counterparts, which results in lower auto insurance premiums.

 Below are the national average annual full coverage car insurance premiums for 23-year-old males and females.